davestewart/davestewart-content/content/blog/productivity/workflowy-inboxes/index.md

 <img class="responsive" src="./images/01-home.png" />

-If you're like me, you have multiple projects, but a "main" list you have open most the time; mine is **Todos**.
+If you're like me, you have multiple projects, but a "main" list you spend most of your time in (mine is **Todos**).

-Throughout the day your brain is generating countless ideas, so you either navigate to and from the projects in question to jot them down (**taking** time) or more likely dump it at the bottom of your main list (**saving** time):
+During the day you're coming up with countless new and brilliant ideas, so you either navigate to the right place (**taking** time) or more likely dump them at the bottom of your main list (**saving** time):

 <img class="responsive" src="./images/02-first-idea.png" />